Walnut Jam, Turkish Ceviz Receli, 450g-15.90oz

 Tip of the Walnut Jam Recipe

 Remember to use latex gloves the entire time you’re dealing with walnuts.
-Otherwise, you will have to deal with walnut stains on your hands for weeks.
+Otherwise, you might have walnut stains on your hands for few weeks.

 Cooking Suggestion of Walnut Jam Recipe